top of page

 Jemma.jpg

-Jemma Bagley - Trustee
+Jemma Bagley

 Jemma has been involved with the Wellbeing Café Project since the beginning through her work in participatory arts.
 She plans and delivers creative activities for café members.